 Take care to use the proper hanging hardware for your type of wall and that will bear the weight of the framed piece.
 Plaster walls and drywall require different types of hardware.
 (Artwork that falls off of the walls is not only a danger to itself, but to everyone that visits your home).
 If you are uncertain what type of hanging hardware you should be using, ask your framer for advice.
 Tell him or her what type of walls you will be hanging the piece on – most framers have an array of products designed for nearly any type of hanging situation.
 Use two hooks to hang anything larger than 8" x 10".
 When determining where to put the hooks, use a carpenters level to ensure that the picture will hang straight.
 This will help distribute the picture’s weight more evenly, and your picture will hang straight without constant vigilance.

 It’s generally easier to hang an odd number of pieces, such as three or five, but an even number can be just as successful.
 Following are five common examples of simple displays that start from an imaginary point of reference.

 Establish a Horizontal Axis.

 This plan works best for three pieces of art or more.
-The horizontal axis runs from side to side through the center piece, at the midpoint.
-First hang the center piece where you want it, then hang the flanking pieces so that their midpoints line up along the horizontal axis.
+The horizontal axis runs from side to side through the centrepiece, at the midpoint.
+First, hang the centrepiece where you want it, then hang the flanking pieces so that their midpoints line up along the horizontal axis.